iRoy-al/Conway-s-Game-of-Life/README.md

 4. If wanting to change the settings, type the options and parameters after dotnet life.dll.
 5. The options available are:

 	5-1.
-Dimensions: --dimensions <rows> <columns> : Changes the rows and columns of the grid
+Dimensions: --dimensions {rows} {columns} : Changes the rows and columns of the grid

 		5-1-1.
 The default values for the grid is 16x16.
 		5-1-2.
 The dimensions must be between 4 and 48 (inclusive).